justprateek/medic_bot/data/nlu/nlu-med.md

 - I had parkinsons disease
 - I had a brain tumour
 - Brain hurts
+- i think i have psychosis
+- how to cure if i am suffering with psychosis
+- i got problem of psychosis
+- i am suffering from psychosis
+- i have been recently suffering with psychosis

 ## intent:problem_depression
 - I have low mood all the time